Our pets are not just animals they are family members. They give us love, company, and many wonderful memories.

-If your rabbit is ill or old and suddenly they become aggressive or starts to hide and doesn’t want to interact, it may be that the end is near.
-These changes in behaviour may be attributed to fear as they realize the end is coming.
+If your rabbit is ill or old and suddenly they become aggressive or starts to hide and don’t want to interact, it may be that the end is near.
+These changes in behavior may be attributed to fear as they realize the end is coming.

 If however, your rabbit is young and healthy and suddenly there is a change in behavior, take them to the vets straight away as there may be an underlying illness lurking around.